dsconnelly/brewson/README.md

 # brewson

-`brewson` is a set of notebooks wherein I use ERA5 data to compute and analyze the Brewer-Dobson circulation (the residual overturning circulation in the stratosphere).
+In this set of notebooks, I use ERA5 data to compute and analyze the Brewer-Dobson circulation (the residual overturning circulation in the stratosphere).
 The code was written to be run on the UCAR supercomputer Casper.

 The notebooks are
 - `process.ipynb`, where I read in the full ERA5 dataset and compute the components of the Brewer-Dobson circulation, along with a few other useful diagnostics like the Eliassen-Palm flux divergence